 Rasa Open Source uses YAML as a unified and extendable way to manage all training data, including NLU data, stories and rules.

-With the YAML format, training data can be split over any number of YAML files, and every file can contain any kind of data.
-The training data parser will read the top level keys in each file to decide what kind of data is in a section at training time.
+You can split the training data over any number of YAML files, and each file can contain any combination of NLU data, stories, and rules.
+The training data parser determines the training data type using top level keys.

 The domain uses the same YAML format as the training data and can also be split across multiple files or combined in one file.
 The domain includes the definitions for responses and forms.
 See the documentation for the domain for information on how to format your domain file.

 Each file can contain one or more keys with corresponding training data.
-One file can contain multiple keys, as long as there is not more than one of a certain key in a single file.
+One file can contain multiple keys, but each key can only appear once in a single file.
 The available keys are:

 will assume you are using the latest training data format specification supported

 by the version of Rasa Open Source you have installed.

 Training data files with a Rasa Open Source version greater than the version you have

 Currently, the latest training data format specification for Rasa 3.x is 3.1.